Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Who are responsible for monitoring the progress over the Project and Sprint?

-- [x] Project Progress: the Product Owner, Sprint Progress: the Development Team.
+- [x] Project Progress: the Product Owner, Sprint Progress: the Developers.
-- [ ] Project Progress: the Scrum Master, Sprint Progress: the Development Team.
+- [ ] Project Progress: the Scrum Master, Sprint Progress: the Developers.
-- [ ] Project Progress: the Development Team, Sprint Progress: the Product Owner.
+- [ ] Project Progress: the Developers, Sprint Progress: the Product Owner.
 - [ ] Project Progress: the Product Owner, Sprint Progress: the Scrum Master.

 **[⬆ Back to Top](#table-of-contents)**